How to Choose the Best English Bridle for Your Horse

 Drop nosebands may be used in jumpers, dressage, and eventing, but not in hunter classes.

-How it should fit: A drop noseband should be positioned on the bony part of the nose, about four fingers above the horse's nostrils.
+A drop noseband should be positioned on the bony part of the nose, about four fingers above the horse's nostrils.
 The metal rings that attach to the chin strap should sit above the bit to prevent pinching, while the chin strap should be buckled in front of the bit and under the jaw.
 Like the other nosebands, you should be able to fit one to two fingers between the chin strap and the jaw.
 Riders should be aware that an improperly fitted drop noseband could constrain the horse's nostrils, impacting their ability to breathe deeply.

 Bridles by Discipline

 Somewhat similar to hunters, dressage has limitations on what bridles can be used in competition.
 Lower-level dressage allows the use of snaffle bridles and most nosebands, while upper-level dressage allows the use of a snaffle or double bridle.
 Dressage follows strict rules for bridle fit, and the bridles are checked after every test prior to dismounting.
-When in doubt, it is best to check the USEF attire and equipment rules to make sure that the bridle you use is permitted!
+When in doubt, it is best to check the USEF attire and equipment rules to make sure that the bridle you use is permitted.

 Three-day eventing is similar to a triathlon, as it includes three phases: dressage, cross-country, and show-jumping.
-Permitted dressage bridles typically follow USEF dressage rules, while the cross-country and jumping phases allow just about any bride to be used.
+Permitted dressage bridles typically follow USEF dressage rules, while the cross-country and jumping phases allow just about any bridle to be used.

 Field hunting allows traditional snaffle bridles or double bridles to be used, although each hunt may establish its own requirements and restrictions.
 Like the hunter and dressage rings, field hunting tends to be tradition-based.